cpscott1/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach doesn't return anything while map does.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is just a function within a function
 3. What is closure?
+ A closure is a method that has access to the parent function.
 4. Describe the four rules of the 'this' keyword.
+1) Whenever a function is in the global scope the value of this will be the window object

+2) Whenever a method is called, the object before that is this.

+3) Whenever a constructor function is used this refers to the time the object is created and returned by the constructor function

+4) Whenever the call or apply method is used this is explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to get all the inherited values from the parent class.
 ## Project Set up

 Follow these steps to set up and work on your project: